pgraves5/charts/srs-gateway/README.md

 # Dell EMC SRS Gateway Custom Resource Support

-This Helm chart deploys an SRS gateway custom resource for a given Dell EMC product, along with a credentials secret.
-The SRS gateway custom resource allows the Dell EMC Common Kubernetes Support (DECKS) to do the following:
+This Helm chart deploys:
+- An SRS Gateway Custom Resource (CR) for a given Dell EMC product.
+  The SRS Gateway CR:
+  - Allows the Dell EMC Common Kubernetes Support (DECKS) to register a Dell EMC product with a given SRS gateway
+  - Triggers creation of a "remote access" pod/service that allows customers and customer support a mechanism (via SRS) to SSH into the Kubernetes cluster for performing service and maintenance.
+  - Provides notifier resources that allow the Kubernetes Application Health Monitor (KAHM) to send select Kubernetes events as SRS events/alerts to the SRS gateway.
+- A credentials secret that contains:
+  - A login username/password for DECKS to use in registering a product with the SRS gateway.
+  - User/group/password credentials to configure in the remote access pod.

+The product name used for this helm chart must be an official, "on-boarded" product/model that the SRS gateway recognizes as an official Dell EMC product (e.g. OBJECTSCALE).

+DECKS implements a Kubernetes controller that watches for creation, update, and deletion of SRS gateway CRs.
+When an SRS gateway custom resource and an associated credentials secret are created via this helm chart, DECKS will do the following:
 - Set up a remote access pod/service to allow customers/customer support to remotely access (via SSH) a Kubernetes cluster for servicing/maintenance.
 - Register with the SRS Gateway, based on an IP or FQDN and port